Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 To avoid this, reduce the heat by half compared to what you would use on a gas stove.

-This adjustment allows for better control and slower extraction, ensuring a flavorful and well-balanced cup of moka pot coffee.
+This adjustment allows for better control and slower extraction, ensuring a flavorful and well-balanced cup of Moka Pot coffee.

 Finding the right temperature is critical to achieving that perfect brew every time.